Core Concepts

 |---|---|---|

-Talk (talk) | Full-duplex voice conversation via OpenAI Realtime (WebRTC).
-The AI asks questions, listens, and follows up in real time. | Deep discovery, probing |
+Talk (talk) | Half-duplex voice conversation via OpenAI Realtime (WebRTC).
+The participant mic is muted while the AI speaks, then rearmed for the participant response. | Deep discovery, probing |

-Speak (speak) | The AI delivers spoken guidance via STS TTS playback.
-Participant mic feeds always-on STT transcription. | Directed tasks, delivering instructions |
+Speak (speak) | The AI delivers a scripted one-way transition message via TTS playback.
+Participant mic feeds STT transcription. | Task setup, transitions, thanks |

 - Voice recording (transcribed automatically)